Weak Lensing Measurements in Simulations of Radio Images: Simulations of Radio Images

 For each image, we have a corresponding catalogue containing the input shapelet coefficients of each source in the image, as well as the centroid of the objects.
 An example of one of our images containing galaxies is shown in Figure \ref{fig:simeg}.

+\corr{The negative value regions associated with some of the sources created within the images are a result of the deconvolution of the HST data.
+The presence of noise in the data manifests as high frequency artefacts after deconvolution is performed.
+If these simulated images were to be used for an optical study (e.g. \citet{2012arXiv1211.0966R}, \citet{2007MNRAS.380..229M}) then Figure \ref{fig:simeg} would be reconvolved with the HST PSF and appropriate noise added to produce a more realistic looking image.}

-We note that these images represent an ambitious imaging scenario, as they are very densely populated fields representing deep pointings.
+\corr{We note that these images represent an ambitious imaging scenario, as they are very densely populated fields representing deep pointings.
 The input images contain a number density of $n\sim140$ arcmin$^{-2}$, which is far larger than current lensing studies, even those in space.
-The reason for setting this high number density is to probe systematic errors related to radio interferometers deriving from both the instrumental setup and the radio imaging pipeline.
-While a large number of point sources allows one to better probe the dirty beam behaviour across the field, a larger number density in the galaxies means a more challenging imaging problem, since sidelobe noise will be greater in densely packed images.
+There is motivation for setting a high number density as it better allows us to probe systematic errors related to radio interferometers deriving from both the instrumental setup and the radio imaging pipeline.
+While a large number of point sources allows one to better probe the dirty beam behaviour across the field, a larger number density in the galaxies means a more challenging imaging problem, since sidelobe noise will be greater in densely packed images.}

+\corr{We note that both eMERLIN and LOFAR have much larger instantaneous fields-of-view than considered here.
+This is due mainly to the practical computational limits we currently have.
+Since we need to create images with a very fine pixel resolution, to simulate large fields-of-view would be computationally challenging, the current imager is also limited in terms of the maximum size of image it can compute.
+Computation of the visibilities from the image also depend on the size of image so increases the length of time it takes to run the simulation.
+Smaller images, with many sources is favoured in terms of computation time and so this was adopted here since it is not currently possible to realistic fields-of-view at the required resolution for weak lensing.}

 Note that the simulated galaxies have not been sheared; in this analysis we are not concerned with trying to recover a cosmic shear signal from galaxies; rather, we are examining how well we can recover known input ellipticities, which is the basis for recovering such a signal.